Indian troops kill 14 civilians in weekend incidents, spurring demands for repeal of special powers in some regions

 Residents gathered at the spot of the encounter near the village of Oting upon hearing the gunshots.
 Villagers torched three vehicles belonging to the forces after seeing the dead bodies of the men.
 The security personnel opened fire again, killing seven more civilians.

 According to the police report, eyewitnesses confirmed that the security forces opened fire “indiscriminately.”
-Violence erupted again on Sunday, when a crowd of mourners vandalized and set fire to some buildings belonging to a different unit of the Indian army in the town of Mon, nearly 60 miles away.
+Violence erupted again Sunday, when a crowd of mourners vandalized and set fire to some buildings belonging to a different unit of the Indian army in the town of Mon, nearly 60 miles away.
 The personnel resorted to firing blanks, which agitated the nearly 700 protesters armed with sticks, pipes and machetes.
 One person died, and six others were wounded by gunfire.

 T. John Longkumer, the top state police official, said the armed forces could have stopped the vehicle and inquired before opening fire on the group of miners.
 “It’s a total failure of credible intelligence,” he said.